 Five CEHS departments are engaged in preparing our future educators.

-Teaching, Learning and Teacher Education (TLTE) – preparing undergraduate students for teaching careers in elementary and secondary education.
+Teaching, Learning and Teacher Education (TLTE) – preparing undergraduate and graduate students for teaching careers in elementary and secondary education.
 Graduate students can earn master’s, Ph.D. and Ed.D. degrees.
-Additional teacher certification and endorsement programs are also available.
+Additional endorsement programs leading to recommendation for licensure are also available.

-Special Education and Communication Disorders (SECD) – preparing undergraduate students for careers in special education teaching through certification and endorsement programs.
-Graduate students earn master’s and Ph.D. degrees in special education.
+Special Education and Communication Disorders (SECD) – preparing undergraduate and graduate students for careers in special education endorsement programs.
+Graduate students can earn master’s and Ph.D. degrees in special education.
 SECD also prepares students to become speech-language pathologists and audiologists with master’s and Au.D programs.

 Child, Youth and Family Studies (CYAF) – preparing undergraduate students to serve children birth to grade 3 with a bachelor’s degree in inclusive early childhood education.
-CYAF also offers bachelor’s and master’s degrees in Family and Consumer Sciences.
+CYAF also offers bachelor’s and master’s degrees in Family and Consumer Sciences Occupational.
+Both programs may lead to recommendation for teacher certification.

-Educational Administration (EDAD) – offers master’s and doctoral degrees in P-20 school educational administration.
+Educational Administration (EDAD) – offers master’s and doctoral degrees as well as specialist degrees and added endorsements in a variety of grade configurations within P-20 school educational administration.

-Educational Psychology (EDPS) – prepares graduate students to be national certified school psychologists through either an educational specialist degree or Ph.D.
-A master’s in counseling psychology is also available.
+Educational Psychology (EDPS) – prepares graduate students to be school psychologists through either an educational specialist degree or Ph.D. in a nationally certified program.
+EDPS also prepares graduate students to be school counselors through a master’s in counseling psychology.

 Every CEHS program that leads to certification is accredited by a national accrediting agency.
 Accreditation helps separate UNL from other teacher preparation programs.
 More than 3,000 colleges and universities nationwide offer teacher preparation programs, but only 300 are accredited.
 It makes a difference.Why?